dprint/dprint-intellij/README.md

 # dprint-intellij-plugin

 <!-- Plugin description -->
 A dprint plugin for Intellij.
+Formats code using the dprint CLI.
 <!-- Plugin description end -->

 ## Installation